alfredosauce-tech/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
+SELECT * FROM users WHERE city = 'chicago'
-  * How many rows were returned:
+  * How many rows were returned: 7 rows returned
-  * First name of the first user:
+  * First name of the first user: Mitsue tollner

 2.
+SELECT state FROM users WHERE first_name = 'Glory'
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: MD, TX

+SELECT * FROM users WHERE phone1 = 773
 3.
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list:'erick_nievas@aol.com

 ## Summary